Federal Subsidized Stafford Loan

 Your Loan History

 The National Student Loan Data System (NSLDS) is the US Department of Education’s central database for student aid.
 It provides a centralized, integrated view of federal student loans and Pell Grants that are tracked through your entire cycle of financial aid, from approval through closure.
 You may access your information through the Internet by visiting the NSLDS Student Access website.

-Federal regulations require all student loan borrowers to participate in an exit interview whenever you drop below half time enrollment status, withdraw, graduate, or at the end of spring semester each school year (as required by Volunteer State Community College).
-To complete this requirement, visit the Loan Exit Counseling Link
+Federal regulations require all student loan borrowers to participate in an exit interview whenever they drop below half-time enrollment status, withdraw, graduate, or at the end of the spring semester each school year (as required by Volunteer State Community College).
+To complete this requirement, visit the Loan Exit Counseling website.

 Student Loan Repayment